Nasller/CodeGlancePro/.github/ISSUE_TEMPLATE/bug_report.md

 2. Do you enabled reader mode option?

-3. Could you show Glance config picture?
+3. Could you show Glance config picture and minimap picture?

-4. Could you show a mini-map picture?
+4. What steps will reproduce the issue?